WHAT TO PACK

 - Valid passport and/or official government-issued identification

-- Letter of Introduction confirming the approval of your Study Permit from a Canadian Embassy or Consulate
+- Letter of Introduction (approval letter) confirming the approval of your Study Permit from a Canadian Embassy or Consulate

 - Temporary Resident Visa (if required for your country)

 - If you are not a citizen of a visa-required country you may require an electronic travel authorization (eTA) to board a flight to Canada.
 For more information visit the IRCC website.

 - Proof of valid immigration medical exam taken for the purposes of obtaining Canadian immigration documents (if applicable)

 - Marriage certificate and/or proof of common-law status (if applicable)